-It would not take a lot of energy to look around and find all kinds of information on small business help, small business resources, small business coaches, and the solutions those people can actually do to help improve your small business.
+It would not take a lot of energy to look around and find all kinds of information on small business help, small business resources, small business coaches, and small business training that can help improve your business operations, strategy, and marketing.
+This makes a strategic partner an integral part of your executive tools.

 What is a “strategic partner”?

-A strategic partner is a “trusted resource,” that will give you advice, tools, and resources that will drive execution, allowing you to bring about results.
-Effició’s tagline says it best…“getting to the CORE of business.”
+A strategic partner is a “trusted resource,” that will encourage, support, and drive execution, allowing your business to bring about results.

-Not only are we considered the “Entrepreneur’s Strategic Partner,” but we also understand how hard it is to find the right strategic help.
-Here are the top ten things you need to know about getting the right strategic help for your small business:
+Our clients understand that we function mostly as their strategic partners during their entrepreneurial journey.
+Once they find us, they’ve expressed how hard it was to find the right strategic help.
+Here are the top ten things you need to know about getting the right strategic help for your small business and for your CEO level growth:

 1. Know that you make the choice and that choice should be a person or company that you respect, admire, and feel comfortable with.
 In order to achieve the goals you set, you have to work with someone who you can trust and feel comfortable with revealing all of your proprietary information.
 Do not just choose a strategic partner because a celebrity uses them or your best friend uses them; you want to work with someone who takes your business just as seriously as you do.
 Take the time to evaluate and choose the right strategic partner based on your needs.